grassrootseconomics/org-website/content/blog/retreat-and.rst

 Also in September was our first formal retreat/workshop with three Community Currency Trading Networks in Nairobi.
 The workshop had 30 attendees from the committees and key members and stakeholders from networks in Kibera (Lindi-Pesa), Kangemi (Kangemi-Pesa) and Kawangware (Gatina-Pesa) including Nyendo-lernen a program focused on schools in the area.
 The retreat covered:

-Also in September was our first formal retreat/workshop with three Community Currency Trading Networks in Nairobi.
-The workshop had 30 attendees from the committees and key members and stakeholders from networks in Kibera (Lindi-Pesa), Kangemi (Kangemi-Pesa) and Kawangware (Gatina-Pesa) including Nyendo-lernen a program focused on schools in the area.
-The retreat covered:

-Also in September was our first formal retreat/workshop with three Community Currency Trading Networks in Nairobi.
-The workshop had 30 attendees from the committees and key members and stakeholders from networks in Kibera (Lindi-Pesa), Kangemi (Kangemi-Pesa) and Kawangware (Gatina-Pesa) including Nyendo-lernen a program focused on schools in the area.
-The retreat covered:

 * The current situation of Complementary and Community Currencies world wide
 * Strategies for new business creation including permaculture based school gardens.
 * Challenges and Discussion around Community Currency usage
 * Sharing and examples from members and school groups on how Community Currency is being used effectively.
 * Study of the user guide, field guide and directories
 * Roles and responsibilities of Business Network Committees
 * Savings and Loan programs
 * Planning until the end of the year.

 Thanks for our guest speakers Guida Santos, Tristan Dissaux, Robin Gerbaux and Irmgard Wutte.